linz/imagery/publish-odr-parameters/README.md

 ```

 > [!NOTE]
-> This process has recently undergone significant changes, some parameter files, saved here are now outdated.
+> This process has recently undergone significant changes.
+Some parameter files saved here are now outdated.

 ## How it Works: